storyfeet/dugi_bialan/content/grammar.md

 * ga-goigo : brown
 * ga-mudei : Multicoloured
 * ga-muli : White
-* ga-zio : type / kind
+* ga-zo : type / kind

 If you wish to say, "all the colours" you can say "ga-ga muli"